 - gender, friendship and 'popularity'

 - gender, class and 'race' in relation to academic achievement

 - widening participation, inequalities and academic cultures

 - students’ experiences and perceptions of HE

 - the ‘social world’ of the university

 - classroom observation, visual and textual analysis

 Barbara's main research interests are gender and educational cultures (in both compulsory and post-compulsory settings); gender and student experience in school and HE; academic culture and work, particularly inequalities of experience and the issue of casualisation; and children's and adults' peer group/friendship cultures at school and university.
-I am also currently working on issues of gender and academic knowledge - particularly in relation to gender and STEM subjects at HE and leading to HE entry - in international contexts.
+She is also currently working on issues of gender and academic knowledge - particularly in relation to gender and STEM subjects at HE and leading to HE entry - in international contexts.
 She is especially interested in the areas of:

 She is currently PI for an ESRC-funded GCRF project entitled Gendered Journeys: The Trajectories of STEM students through Higher Education and Into Employment, in India and Rwanda.
 This project is funded until 2023.